rp-dippold/DRL-Project-Navigation/README.md

 * **`Windows 11`**: "./Banana_Windows_x86_64/Banana.exe"
 * **`Linux`**: "./Banana_Linux/Banana.x86_64"

+**Note that the first start of the Unity environment &mdash; as described below  &mdash; may take up to 30 seconds; all following start times are much shorter.
+So please be patient!**

 #### Training an Agent
 Before training an agent you should adapt the respective hyperparameters in config.yml.
 The current values allow to train an agent that can get an average score of +16 over 100 consecutive episodes.